-- Theme Development Workshops: At least two Theme Development Workshops cutting across multiple AI Networks of Excellence (NoEs), bringing together researchers, industry representatives, and other stakeholders to identify industrial trends and needs, and match these to AI capabilities in Europe. - European AI Trend Radar: The main results of the Theme Development Workshops as well as from similar events of the four NoEs will be summarised and complemented by a market analysis and trend foresights for providing a comprehensive overview of AI capabilities and challenges in Europe. - New European Award for Top Young AI Talent: Creation of a Young AI Talents Award to recognise and celebrate the next generation of AI researchers in Europe. - Human-Centric AI Education Programme: Development of standardised AI curricula to support current European educational offerings and to support educators in strengthening the digital and human centric skills of their students. - Community-Shared Best Practices in AI: Sharing of best practices, such as the FSTP Vademecum, standardised AI curricula module for AI non-professionals, a template for Theme Development Workshops to help NoEs to organise such events most effectively, and mechanisms for industrial innovation and transfer of AI technologies. - Integrated Roadmapping: Joint working groups for tackling challenges that span multiple NoEs, including a group on road-mapping and strategy development continuously updating each other on the strategic steps planned by the NoEs and working towards a common high-level alignment of objectives.
+- Theme Development Workshops: At least two Theme Development Workshops cutting across multiple AI Networks of Excellence (NoEs), bringing together researchers, industry representatives, and other stakeholders to identify industrial trends and needs, and match these to AI capabilities in Europe. - European Al Trend Radar: The main results of the Theme Development Workshops as well as from similar events of the four NoEs will be summarised and complemented by a market analysis and trend foresights for providing a comprehensive overview of Al capabilities and challenges in Europe. - Human-Centric AI Education Programme: Development of standardised AI curricula to support current European educational offerings and to support educators in strengthening the digital and human centric skills of their students. - Community-Shared Best Practices in Al: Sharing of best practices, such as the FSTP Vademecum, standardised Al curricula module for Al non-professionals, a template for Theme Development Workshops to help NoEs to organise such events most effectively, and mechanisms for industrial innovation and transfer of Al technologies. - Integrated Roadmapping: Joint working groups for tackling challenges that span multiple NoEs, including a group on road-mapping and strategy development continuously updating each other on the strategic steps planned by the NoEs and working towards a common highlevel alignment of objectives.